What To Plant In March

 10. Spinach

-This is one spinach variety that grows from spring to fall without any issues.
-The more I cut it back the more it grows, literally.
-Days to maturity are 75 days.
+This spinach variety grows from spring to fall without any issues.
+The more I cut it back, the more it grows.
+It matures in 75 days.

-Here again, make sure your soil has the amendments above and you turn over the soil again and again.
+Here again, make sure your soil has the amendments above it and that you turn the soil over again and again.
 Plant the seeds at least one foot apart and the rows two feet apart.

 pH level for Spinach: 6.0-7.5